 Processing times depend largely on the application type, as well as the current state of immigration processing based on relevant court decisions and federal funding.
 This is particularly true of DACA applications.
 To find out how long DACA applications are currently taking, check out our current DACA processing times page or the USCIS processing times page.

 If you’ve recently applied for a DACA renewal and your case falls outside normal processing times, you can contact USCIS to get answers.
-If you still have questions, you can speak with an independent attorney for $24/month with our Ask an Attorney program.

 Where in the DACA Application Process Will I See the “Case Was Received” Status?